The Ultimate Guide to Working With An Out-Of-Network Dietitian

 After confirming the CPT codes, check if your insurance covers the relevant ICD-10 codes for your condition.

 First, ask if your insurance covers preventative nutrition using code Z71.3.
 If they do, find out how many sessions they cover, which typically ranges from 3 to 10 sessions.
+Sometimes they require a BMI code in addition to Z71.3, so you can ask them that as well.

 If preventative coverage is not an option, then inquire about coverage for medical ICD-10 codes.
 Common ICD-10 codes include: